kolonist/edgetts/readme.md

-# edge-tts-go-v2
+# edgetts

-`edge-tts-go-v2` is a golang module that allows you to use Microsoft Edge's online text-to-speech service from within your golang code or using the provided `edge-tts-go-v2` command.
+`edgetts` is a golang module that allows you to use Microsoft Edge's online text-to-speech service from within your golang code or using the provided `edgetts` command.

 ## Installation

 To install it, run the following command:

-    $ go install github.com/kolonist/edge-tts-go-v2
+    $ go install github.com/kolonist/edgetts

 ## Usage

 ### Basic usage

-If you want to use the `edge-tts-go-v2` command, you can simply run it with the following command:

-    $ edge-tts-go-v2 --text "Hello, world!" --write-media hello.mp3
+If you want to use the `edgetts` command, you can simply run it with the following command: edgetts --text "Hello, world!" --write-media hello.mp3

 ### Changing the voice